adamsar/shotputter/docs/index.md

 layout: default
 title: Introduction
 nav_order: 1
+description: "This is a test description"
+permalink: /
 ---

 Shotputter is a development tool that helps small to medium-sized teams report bugs,